danbarnes/danbarnes.github.io/songwriting/2007-StandingOnTheShouldersOfTexas.markdown

 Two days ago, I rode with an old Navy chaplain.
 He said, Iraq or Korea, you carry on the same.
-You’re breathing life into the memory of the fallen.
-Standing in their sea of white stones, saluting their names.
+You’re breathing life into the memory of the fallen, standing in their sea of white stones, saluting their names.

 Well, it’s a start on a reason to be safe,